 Register for Day 3 here.

 This year our conference will be accompanied by a series of virtual museum tours.
-A new Behind the Scenes at the Museum video will be released at 10am on each day of the conference on our YouTube channel:
+A new Behind the Scenes at the Museum video will be released at 10am on Friday and Sunday of the conference on our YouTube channel:

 Friday 26 March: 180 Years of the Royal Pharmaceutical Society